memgraph/docs/cypher-manual/clauses/merge.md

 ### 1.4.
 Merging nodes with existing node properties

-If `MERGE` is used with properties on an existing node, a new node is created for each unique value of that property.
+If `MERGE` is used with properties on an existing node, a new node is created for each unique value of that property:

 ```cypher
 MATCH (p:Person)